xinyi0615/Python-507-Final-Project/README.md

 ## Prerequisites
 Before running the application, make sure you have the following dependencies installed:
-- Python 3
-- Flask
+- os
 - pandas
+- matplotlib.pyplot
-- matplotlib
+- matplotlib.use('Agg')
 - wordcloud
+- Flask
+- fredapi
 - yfinance
 - praw
 - nltk
-- selenium (for automated web interaction)
+- Some package maybe needed
+- nltk.download('punkt')
+- nltk.download('stopwords')
+- collections
+- nltk.corpus
+- webbrowser
+- threading

 You also need to obtain API keys for Fred and Reddit, and update the `Keys.py` file accordingly.

 ## Installation
 1. Clone this repository to your local machine.
-2. Install the required dependencies using pip: pip install Flask pandas matplotlib wordcloud yfinance praw nltk selenium
+2. Install the required dependencies using pip:
 3. Update the `Keys.py` file with your API keys.

 ## Usage